Creativism is: the conscious application of creative principles to everything in life

 What is it that artists, writers and musicians do?
 They transform materials — paint, music, stone, film, words — into something new.
 Something that didn’t exist before, that expresses something deep and true and particular to them, that connects them to others.

 A creativist does the same, takes this attitude, moment by moment, into daily life.
 They see career, marriage, family, friendships, home, money, clothes, all of life as an opportunity for self-expression and creative connection.

 A Creativist World

-Just as good art transforms materials into the beauty of truth, the delight of wisdom, creativists pledge to create truth, beauty, wisdom and delight too.
+Just as good art transforms materials into the beauty of truth, the delight of wisdom, creativists aim to create truth, beauty, wisdom and delight too.

-A creativist acknowledges that the first need is to create these conditions within.
+Crucially, creativists acknowledge that our first duty is to create these conditions within.
 Only then can we create them in the world.

 Creativism, as a state of mind and a way of life, can lead us beyond consumerism.

 Let’s talk about it on Twitter: #creativism #gocreative @ornaross